jpetitcolas/jpetitcolas.github.com/_posts/2015-05-15-howto-setup-webpack-on-es6-react-application-with-sass.md

 >  build modulesnode: ../deps/uv/src/unix/core.c:199: uv__finish_close: Assertion `0' failed.

-To fix it, just downgrade your `node-sass` version to 0.5, editing your `package.json` file and redoing a new `npm install`.
+To fix it, just downgrade your `sass-loader` version to 0.5, editing your `package.json` file and redoing a new `npm install`.

 ### Move CSS in external stylesheet